Electronic money institution license in Lithuania | EMI license in Lithuania | E-money license in Lithuania

 An important part of your e-money license application is to ensure you meet the regulator’s basic conditions.
 Think of the basic condition as the basic requirements you must have in place.
 For example, your employees must be located in the country of the license application.
 You will need to demonstrate through your application that you have appropriate resources to operate your business.
 This includes having sufficient financial, management, staff, and systems to manage your business.
 Your team should be suitable and competent in their roles.

-Applying to become an Electronic Money Institution in Lithuania
+Document requirement to submit an E-money EMI / Electronic Money Institution license application in Lithuania

 company identification details